elek/ogh/README.md

 Legend:
  * `[C]` means a conflict
  *  Participants can be prefixed with a review flag (✓ approved, ✕ change requested)
+   * Upper case login name means a real review, lower case is a comment
  * The last column show the results of the checks
    * `_` means a passed build
    * `.` means a missing build
    * `%` means an in-progress builds
    * any letter (eg. `b`,`c`) means a failing test (`b` -> build, `u` -> unit test ,etc).
    * The second part of the checks display all the integrations tests.

 ### Print out all the available pull requests